Iximiel/cudaOnPlumed/NAVIGATION.md

 # Rewriting the coordination for plumed in Cuda

-Here I am showing a very simple example of how to implement the calculation of the coordination within a group of atoms.
+Here I am showing how to set up a plug-in that is compiled with the cuda compiler and that can be LOADed in plumed.

+The project consist in two part: the actual [coordination implementation](Implementation.md) and an [helper module](Helpers.md) with the reduction algorithm and a tool for ease the memory management.

 ```mermaid
 flowchart LR